EvelynGriffith/containment-checking/writing/reflection.md

 ### Analytical Evaluation

-TODO: Using the provided source code for the different containment check algorithms, your textbook, your experimental results, and any relevant online resources that you cite in this reflection, define the worst-case time complexity, using the big-O notation, for the three containment check
+Using the provided source code for the different containment check algorithms, your textbook, your experimental results, and any relevant online resources that you cite in this reflection, define the worst-case time complexity, using the big-O notation, for the three containment check